BEST GUIDE TO CHINA

 This diverse region borders eight countries including Russia, Afghanistan and India.

-Although ethnic tensions in Xinjiang have escalated in recent years, the region is now safe and the stunning scenery is beyond Instagrammable.
+Although ethnic tensions in Xinjiang have escalated in recent years, the region is now deemed safe to travel to.
+Of all China regions, Xinjiang’s scenery is probably the most Instagrammable.

 Camel ride in Ningxia Autonomous Region.
 Image by Hiki Liu on Unsplash.